yuehcw/JSON.org-Enhancement/README.md

         }
     }
 ```
-The `addNodes` function effectively explores the entire JSON structure, creating a JSONNode for each key-value pair encountered, and populates the nodes list.
+The `addNodes` function effectively explores the entire JSON structure, creating a JSONNode for each key-value pair encountered, and populating the nodes list.
 Then, the `toStream` function simply returns a stream of JSONNode objects created from the populated list.

 <h2>Junit Test</h2>